Nik Stauskas: Philadelphia 76ers (2015–2017)

 On July 10, 2015, Stauskas was traded to the Philadelphia 76ers along with Carl Landry, Jason Thompson, a future first round pick, and the rights to swap first round picks in 2016 and 2017, in exchange for the rights to Artūras Gudaitis and Luka Mitrović.
+For the Kings, the trade's goal was to clear cap space.

 During the preseason, Stauskas was impaired by a right tibia stress reaction.
 Although he felt recovered from the stress reaction by the beginning of the season, he missed the October 28 season opener with back spasms.
 Stauskas debuted for the 76ers on October 30 against the Utah Jazz, scoring 12 points.
 Stauskas moved into the starting lineup on November 2 against the Cleveland Cavaliers.
 He posted a career-high-tying 15 points.
 On November 7, Stauskas posted a career-high 18 points and career-high tying five assists against the Orlando Magic.